Nusaib/zero-complaint-net-appsheet/README.md

 ## My Contribution

-- Designed the overall application structure and navigation.
+- Designed the application structure and navigation.
-- Translated the client's requirements into structured application workflows.
+- Translated project requirements into structured application workflows.
-- Designed and configured data-entry forms for complaints, feedback, and donations.
+- Designed and configured forms for complaints, feedback, and donations.
 - Configured AppSheet views and user-facing interfaces.
 - Structured required fields and submission flows.
-- Tested the application flow and form functionality.
+- Tested application flows and form functionality.
 - Implemented application branding based on the client's organization.

 ## Tools & Technologies